International Applicants

 Admissions Requirements for International Applicants

-• Proof of English proficiency.
-Students must either have completed their undergraduate study at an American college/university OR submit English proficiency test scores from one of the three testing agencies listed below.
+- Proof of English proficiency: Students must either have completed their undergraduate study at an American college or university, provide official documentation from their university confirming that English was the language of instruction, or submit qualifying test scores.
 Scores must be equal to or above:

-• Well written personal statement that clearly answers the questions asked and clearly demonstrates your interest in one of our MS or MEd degrees
+- Well-written reflections that directly answer the prompts and demonstrate your interest in one of our MS or MEd degrees

-• Ability to finance the degree: while we provide scholarships that cover 60-90% of tuition for international students, we do not cover the full costs of attendance.
-To qualify for a US visa, you must be able to show you have between $20,000-$25,000 per year in funding in addition to the scholarship we provide.
+- Ability to finance the degree: While we provide scholarships that cover 60-90% of tuition for international students, we do not cover the full costs of attendance.
+To qualify for a US visa, you must be able to show you have between $25,000-$30,000 per year in funding in addition to the scholarship we provide.
 If a student does not have these funds available, we can not process their application.

 Interested students should submit a application of no more than 500 words with their application to the program on the following topic: